r-vpn¶

 - Runs a local SOCKS5 proxy at

-- Supports SOCKS5 authentication for sharing with other devices
+HTTP_PROXY/HTTPS_PROXYenvironment variables for system-wide routing, or configure individual apps to use the SOCKS5 proxy - Supports authentication for sharing with other devices

 - Works alongside the built-in DNS proxy to prevent DNS leaks